Rural Disaster Health

 Topic Collection: Rural Disaster Health

+This Collection was refreshed in January 2026.
 Each resource in this Topic Collection is placed into one or more of the following categories (click on the category name to be taken directly to that set of resources).
 Resources marked with an asterisk (*) appear in more than one category.

 Must Reads

-These workshop proceedings discuss several aspects of rural mass casualty planning and response: rural health grants; Medicare reimbursements; funding sources and transportation improvements; the lack of consistent funding sources; and the role of government (including leadership, workforce, and education that can help responders train and prepare for mass casualty incident sin rural locations).
+These workshop proceedings discuss several aspects of rural mass casualty planning and response: rural health grants; Medicare reimbursements; funding sources and transportation improvements; the lack of consistent funding sources; and the role of government (including leadership, workforce, and education that can help responders train and prepare for mass casualty incidents in rural locations).

 The authors conducted a literature review and a quantitative analysis of survey data to assess the likelihood of urban evacuation to rural areas and to provide recommendations for rural planning and response.
 The last section of the report contains a set of policy and planning recommendations.